Cosmic Egg Creation

 Rock Art interpretation

-The creation act of man and woman described in this rock art progresses from left to right.
+The act of man and woman creation described in this rock art progresses from left to right.
 The wheel of time generates the godly wind, the chaos energy, which fuses with a stream of water sprouting from the ibex belly.
 You can see the water spraying straight out of the ibex belly, splashing all over, reaching the ibex horns and the man hand.
-The fusion of wind and lower water create a man that in turn creates a woman that gives birth to the cosmic egg from, which creates the universe.
+The fusion of wind and lower water create a man that in turn creates a woman that gives birth to the cosmic egg.

 The creation myth presented here combines a diffusion of two different myths into one.
-A Biblical myth transitional stage blended with an idea of Egyptian myth.
-The scene left side reminds the Biblical man/woman creation story and the right side the Egyptian cosmic egg creation version.
+A Biblical myth transitional stage blended with an idea of Canaanite myth.
+The scene left side reminds the Biblical man/woman creation story and the right side represents the idea of Canaanite cosmic egg creation.

 More deciphering, in a new book Rock Art in Israel, available online.